 The first two chapters of Genesis are two accounts of God creating the heavens and the earth.
-In the first, He formed the creation and then populated it, calling it very good.
-And, at the end of the creative week he made humans in his image and commissioned them to rule over the other living creatures as his vice-regent.
-In the second account God forms a man and placed him into a garden as its caretaker.
+In the first, he formed the creation and then populated it, calling it very good.
+And, at the end of the creative week, he made humans in his image and commissioned them to rule over the other living creatures as his vice-regent.
+In the second account, God formed a man and placed him in a garden as its caretaker.
 In the center of the garden were two trees, one of which was forbidden to the man.
 God formed a woman out of the man as his helper.
 And all was good in the world.
 Alas, it was not to last.
 Chapter 3 looks at the fall of man and his exile from the garden.

-After God asked them if they had eaten from the the forbidden tree, they confessed they had, although they did not accept responsibility for their action.
-As a result each of the three participants in this drama were notified of the consequences of their action.
+After God asked them if they had eaten from the forbidden tree, they confessed they had, although they did not accept responsibility for their action.
+As a result, each of the three participants in this drama was notified of the consequences of their actions.
 The man and woman are driven from the garden.
-And a guard was then placed at the entrance to the garden to prevent access to the tree of life.
+And a guard was then placed at the entrance to the garden to prevent access to the Tree of Life.

 So who is this serpent that is introduced at the beginning of this chapter?
 The only description of it given here is that it is very crafty, and it can talk.
 It was also clearly seeking to cause a division between God and humanity.
 This serpent is typically associated with Satan.
 But many also see it as an actual snake.
 A snake that could talk.
 And, based on its curse, a snake that could walk.

 I think it is a mistake to identify the Serpent in this story with an actual snake.
 Revelation 12:9, in describing the dragon, calls him “that ancient serpent called the devil, or Satan, who leads the whole world astray.”
 God walked in the garden with Adam and Eve.
-It seems highly probably then that Satan was able to as well (Ezek.
+It seems highly probable then that Satan was able to as well (Ezek.
 28:13).
-And what is described here is his moment of rebellion.
-And the curse inflicted on him is his expulsion from heaven as described in Revelation 12:7-9, Isaiah 14:12, and Ezekiel 28:17.
+And what is described could be his moment of rebellion.
+And the curse inflicted on him is his expulsion from heaven as described in Revelation 12:7-9, and possibly in Isaiah 14:12 and Ezekiel 28:17.

 The Nature of the Temptation